Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Experiment with the Compiler Explorer

-You can experiment with the code in the Compiler Explorer in the window below.
+You can experiment with the code in the Compiler Explorer.
 You can also add the following recursive functions to the Compiler Explorer to see how the compiler optimizes the recursive calls in different scenarios.

 pub fn factorial(n: u64) -> u64 {